jonallured/jonallured.com/_posts/2012-10-17-setting-up-a-new-rails-app.md

 Rails Template
 --------------

 I think Rails templates are pretty cool--they are just Ruby files that are run at the end of the Rails new process.
-You can pretty much do anything you can do in Ruby there, so they offer a lot of freedom.
+Anything you can do in Ruby you can pretty much do in a template, so they offer a lot of freedom.
 If you take a peek at [my Rails template](https://github.com/jonallured/rails_template/blob/master/template.rb), you'll see the following going on:

 * setup an `.rvmrc` file for the project, there's an extra line here setting an environment variable, but we'll come back to this later.